paul-nystrom/website/content/posts/fixed mindset.md

 And if this is you, your life will keep deteriorating and your health will be miserable.

-People change when the pain is great enough—and not before.
+People change when the pain is great enough.
+And not before.